-I will be running a stretch tutu class in Pennant Hills on Sydney’s North Shore on 10th and 11th of July 2017 at the Waldorf Conference Centre.
-Please email me if you would Book a place on the course.
+I will be running the stretch tutu classes in Pennant Hills on Sydney’s North Shore at the Waldorf Conference Centre.
+Please email me if you would like to be placed on a waiting list for the course.
 You may buy your own materials or I’m happy to make up a kit for you.
 It is important to purchase materials that are fit for purpose so you should consult with me first.
 You will, however, be required to purchase a pattern from Dani.
 She can be contacted via her FB page Tutus By Dani.

 To undertake the course you must have intermediate sewing skills.
 Stretch sewing skills are handy but not essential as the basics will be taught.
 It is important though that your sewing machine has a good straight stretch stitch and has been recently serviced.
 Hire machines are not available.
 Unfortunately, this is not a course for beginners.

 You will be supervised through fabric cutting, garment construction, shown quick and easy ways to cut and shape your net, learn stress-free ways to gather 45 linear metres of ballet net, and importantly, how to tack your tutu into a classical shape from the puffball that emerges from your machine.
 After 2 days of focused work and personal instruction you’ll have a lined, 6-8 layer classical ballet tutu, tacked and ready for decoration.